bjt-user/Linux/vim/internals/tests/screendumps.md

 The only way seems to be to copy the failed file from `testdir/failed` to \
 `testdir/dumps`.\
 And even this might fail.

+You have to `mv` or `cp` without using the `.` at the end.\
+You have to write the entire file name by hand!\
+This way the trailing space will remain!